ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/marker_circle.md

 ---
+noindex: true
-Title: "Circle Marker - ScottPlot 4.1 Cookbook"
+title: "Circle Marker - ScottPlot 4.1 Cookbook"
 Description: "Circles can be added anywhere on the plot.
 If a line style is used, a custom pattern should be created."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71